EvictionLab/eviction-lab-website/content/updates/research/ets-report-2022/index.md

 <div class="callout">
 <p>
 In six ETS cities—Cincinnati, Dallas, Houston, New Orleans, New York City, and Philadelphia—we track the amounts that landlords claim tenants owe when they file an eviction case against them.
-Since mid-2020, landlords have been making claims that were far larger than was normal prior to the pandemic.
+Since mid-2020, <a href="https://evictionlab.org/rising-claim-amounts/">landlords have been making claims that were far larger</a> than was normal prior to the pandemic.
 Between 2020 and 2022, landlords across these cities have claimed a total of $2.15 billion in eviction cases.
 More than half of that amount—$1.19 billion—was claimed in 2022 alone.
 Overall, fewer cases than normal were filed in 2022 in these cities, but total claims were 40% above average.
 Fewer tenants were facing the threat of eviction in these cities, but those who did owed considerably more.
 </p>
 </div>